scikit-learn-contrib/hiclass/benchmarks/consumer_complaints/README.md

 criterion: 1
 ```

 The intervals for testing can be defined with the functions `range` or `choice`, as described on [Hydra's documentation](https://hydra.cc/docs/plugins/optuna_sweeper/).
 If you wish to add more parameters for testing, you can simply add the parameter name inside the `params` field and at the end of the file set it to 1 in order to enable its usage in Hydra.
-Additionally, you would need to modify one of the functions `configure_lightgbm`, `configure_logistic_regression` or `configure_random_forest` (whichever is appropriate) inside the script [tune.py](scripts/tune.py) to enable the new hyperparameter.

 ## Running locally